-Located in the state of Alaska, Fairbanks is a moderately-sized city with a population of 32,578 people.
-At 66%, the majority of the Fairbanks population is White; this is followed by 8% Black and 7% American Indian and Alaskan.
+Fairbanks, Alaska is a moderately-sized city with a population of 32,578 people.
+According to the most recent Census, 66% of Fairbanks residents are White, 8% Black and 7% American Indian and Alaskan.
 If you are a young adult or student, you might be pleased to know that the average age of all Fairbanks residents is 28.
-If finding a family friendly city is important to you, look no further.
-With more than 73% of the population considered married and 51% with kids under the age of 18, Fairbanks could be considered a very suitable city for families.
+If you are looking for a family friendly city, Fairbanks might be a good fit as 73% of the population over 15 years old are married, and 51% have kids who are 18 years old or younger.

 Whether you’re moving to a new city to be closer to family, friends or for a new job, living in Fairbanks could be a positive experience compared to other cities in Alaska if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
 Finding the best places to live in Fairbanks and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, employment, housing and other important metrics.

 Using data and statistics Fairbanks has received a livability score of 56/100.
 This score is ranked in the 24th percentile when compared to all other cities.
 This is a poor rating when compared to the average of other places in the country.
 Based on the rankings for each individual category, Fairbanks has received high marks for housing (A).
 There are some categories that Fairbanks ranks poorly for, including: amenities (F), crime (F), cost of living (F) and education (D).
 It might be worth taking a closer look to determine why.